Josko/ccbot/readme.txt

 - Updated SQLite from 3.6.16 to 3.6.21
 - Minor changes to the Makefile
 - Updated ms_stdint.h
+- Fixed an issue with CTRL + D (eof) in stdin input
 - Overall minor fixes, optimisations etc.

 Version 0.28 ( 20.11.2009. )